-On-selling electricity refers to an arrangement where the owner, occupier or user of premises supplies and sells electricity to premises occupants (the receivers).
+On-selling electricity refers to an arrangement where the owner, occupier or user of a premises supplies and sells electricity to premise occupants.

-An onseller under the national rules must abide by the conditions set by the AER under their exemption class, when selling electricity or gas to tenants.
+Under the national rules, on-sellers must abide by the conditions set by the AER under their exemption class when selling electricity or gas to tenants.
 In particular, the legislation limits the amount an on-seller can charge for electricity and requires all on-sellers to claim for government concessions on behalf of eligible recipients.

-Public consultation on a Regulatory Impact Statement (RIS), On-supply customer access to energy rebates and the Energy and Water Ombudsman Queensland (PDF, 443.2KB) has now closed.
+Public consultation on a Regulatory Impact Statement (RIS), entitled On-supply customer access to energy rebates and the Energy and Water Ombudsman Queensland (PDF, 443.2KB), has now closed.
 Further updates will be provided once the department has considered the options.